-The majority of the line is indoors as well, offering a little relief on a hot, sunny day.
+The majority of the line is indoors, offering a little relief on a hot, sunny day.

 But you could end up waiting for a while in the exterior portion of the queue on busier days.

-The Smugglers Run queue kind of has a winding walkway that gradually elevates.
+The Smugglers Run queue has a winding walkway that gradually elevates.
 Thankfully, there isn’t a lot of direct physical challenges.

-As you ascend to a higher level you will eventually be able to take in some amazing views of the Millennium Falcon.
+As you ascend to a higher level, you will eventually be able to take in some fantastic views of the Millennium Falcon.